JoelASD/advanced-db-project/README.md

 ### Creating backups (how, when, where, by whom)
 Daily backups at 00:00  to the separate virtual instance through ssh.

-### Partitioning, disk usage
+### Partitioning, disk usage *
+Partition the order table by years ?

 ### DB optimization (creating indexes etc.)
-* Create indexes for the product and the order tables.
+* Create indexes for the most frequently used tables
-* Use transactions for the payment tables
+* Use transactions for the payment process and adding products to the basket
 * Create some triggers (review stars amount)

 ### Maintenance of database

+**Index defragmentation:**
+In order to fix fragmentation, our maintenance plan would evaluate each index for its size, use, and fragmentation level and will either perform a INDEX_REORGANIZE, an INDEX_REBUILD_ONLINE, or even an INDEX_REBUILD_OFFLINE depending how bad the index is.

+**Log file maintenance:**
+SQL databases contain a log file, that stores all the transactions made in the database.
+With this log file you can restore the database to its previous state.

+**Data compaction:**
+Data compaction reorganizes the data the way that the data from the same table would be located closer together.

+**Integrity check:**
+Over time the database will go through a lot of changes, every change can corrupt the database.
+The integrity check examines and analyses the whole database and can repair all the corruptions.

 ### Users, user roles and their rights
-### Other database administrator (DBA) tasks/duties
+* Database Administrator
+* Backend Developer

 ## Physical Design Model